Areeb-Rehman05/stock-sentiment-analyzer/README.md

-This was a project created by Areeb Rehman and Subham Jenna.
+This was a project created by Areeb Rehman and Subham Jena.
 The point of this project was to create a frontend and backend in order to analyze the sentiment of a specific stock based on news headlines.

 To Run: